 - And more!

-If you have a city-related issue, you can contact your Alderman and let them know your concern.
-To contact me, please see my Contact page on this website.
+If you have a city-related issue, you can contact your Councilmember and let them know your concern.

-The City Aldermen are different than the County Supervisor.
+The City Councilmembers are different than the County Supervisor.
 The County Supervisor represents the Fourth Ward on the Columbia County level.
 Our current Fourth Ward County Supervisor is Linda Mussmann.